Inspiring Purpose & Equipping for Life

-In the Upper School, learning is dynamic, relevant, and exciting.
+In the High School, learning is dynamic, relevant, and exciting.
 We equip students with 21st century skills that will enable them to access, analyze and evaluate information through a biblical lens utilizing excellent cognitive and social skills.
 Use of information technology, a focus on developing critical and creative thinking skills, as well as self-directed learning are integral parts of every curriculum.
 As sons and daughters of the Creator, we also aim to develop responsible citizens who understand topical issues and propose solutions to improve the world in which we live.

 New Perspectives Class Opens Minds & Hearts

 Racial tensions.
 Opioid crisis.
 Anxiety and depression.
 These are some of the topics students researched, debated and discussed in the new Perspectives class offered to juniors and seniors, co-taught by Coach Jordan Thompson and Coach Kyle Story.

 “Coach Story and I want our student community to be impactful outside of this place,” Thompson said.
 “We don’t need to just send our students off to be in comfortable settings but equip them to deal with hard things.”

 So Coach Thompson and Coach Story created a class in which students research and teachers facilitate conversations about some of today’s hottest topics, framed within a Christian worldview.